Karolina M. Mukhtar

 • Postdoctoral, Duke University, Plant Immunity

-Dr. Karolina Mukhtar is a broadly trained molecular plant biologist with twenty years of experience studying various aspects of plant genetics and stress biology using genetic and biochemical approaches.
+Dr. Karolina Mukhtar is a broadly trained molecular plant biologist with over twenty years of experience studying various aspects of plant genetics and stress biology using genetic and biochemical approaches.
 After obtaining her Biology degree she worked as a teaching assistant for Cell Biology and then became an IMPRS doctoral student at the Max Planck Institute.
 Her dissertation described the quantitative basis of plant resistance to two deadly phytopathogens.
 She graduated summa cum laude and was nominated for the Otto Hahn Medal, the highest academic honor for young scientists awarded by the Max-Planck Society.

 Research Opportunities